e-c-k-e-r/tortoise-tts/README.md

 Training is as simple as copying the reference YAML from `./data/config.yaml` to any training directory of your choice (for examples: `./training/` or `./training/lora-finetune/`).

+#### Dataset

 A pre-processed dataset is required.
-Refer to [the VALL-E implementation](https://github.com/e-c-k-e-r/vall-e/blob/11fa3da66524a8dc2456420aedae9bec6de13c9d/README.md#leverage-your-own-dataset) for more details.
+Refer to [the VALL-E implementation](https://github.com/e-c-k-e-r/vall-e/blob/master/docs/data.md#leverage-your-own-dataset) for more details.
+But to reiterate:
+1. Populate your source voices under `./voices/{group name}/{speaker name}/.`

+2. Run `python3 -m tortoise_tts.emb.transcribe`.
+This will generate a transcription with timestamps for your dataset.

+3. Run `python3 -m tortoise_tts.emb.process`.
+This will phonemize the transcriptions and quantize the audio.

+4. Whever you copied the `./data/config.yaml`, populate `cfg.dataset.training` with strings `{group name}/{speaker name}`.

+5. Either copy, move, or symlink the resultant `./training/24KHz-mel/` folder to the directory containing your copied `config.yaml` as `data`.

+6. Run `python3 -m tortoise_tts.data --yaml="./path/to/your/training/config.yaml --action=metadata`  to generate additional metadata, as the dataloader code is slop and needs to be updated.

+#### Trainer

 To start the trainer, run `python3 -m tortoise_tts.train --yaml="./path/to/your/training/config.yaml`.
 + Type `save` to save whenever.
 Type `quit` to quit and save whenever.
 Type `eval` to run evaluation / validation of the model.